 Please click here for information on how Christ the King prepares pupils for life in Modern Britain.

-British Values: At Christ the King a fundamental aim of the school is to offer a curriculum that develops children and doesn’t merely impart knowledge.
+At Christ the King Primary School a fundamental aim of the school is to offer a curriculum that develops children so they become responsible, informed citizens and doesn’t merely impart knowledge.
 Our aim is to offer a curriculum with the development of children at the heart, so that they will grow into young people who will take an active and positive part in the communities in which they live.

-Democracy: This is word often used, but not always defined.
-At St Patrick’s we believe that it just means that everyone who lives in a particular country or a community and even a school can get involved in the way that country is run.
+Democracy: This is a word often used, but not always defined.
+At Christ the King we believe that it just means that everyone who lives in a particular country or a community and even a school can get involved in the way that country is run.
 For children we begin by teaching them from their perspective: when they and their friends have different ideas about what game to play – how do they decide what to do?

-The fairest way could be to have a vote and go with what most of them want.
+The fairest way could be to have a vote and go with what the majority want.
 Children are taught to respect other people’s views and to accept other people’s decisions when it’s for the good of the majority.
 This is developed in lessons, at playtimes and throughout school life.
 The most common type of democracy is called a representative democracy where people are chosen to vote on all the decisions.

 They are chosen by the people in an election – that’s another word for a vote!
 Children decide on their class representatives each year (One World, School Council, Eco Warriors, Librarians, Health Living).
 They make it very clear what they believe in and then it’s up to the children to vote for those they think would best represent them.
 The children also support local councils such as Thornaby Council and the mayor visits the school so the children can hear about how people, who are elected, help them.
 The older children also visit London to see Parliament and to visit Downing Street.